Ebay

 something for £4 and ebay has charged the customer £3 for

 it.
 Actually, it could be worse.
-It is probably
+It is

-specific one.
+the specific one.
 Then the customer would see a big

 discount and get a smaller one at checkout.
 I'll try

 this to see if that is possible.
-Of course, that would
+Of course, that

-do accidentally if you weren't reading this.
+might well do accidentally if you weren't reading this.

 1) Well, ebay first line telephone support.
 I don't